Law Enforcement Records Management

 LERMA Business Meeting

-Join Interim President Lori Hinkley for an important update on the state of the association and its future direction.
-This session will cover:
+Join Interim President Lori Hinkley for an update on the state of the association and its future direction.
+This session will include:

-• Financial Report: A review of the association’s financial health, budget highlights, and plans for sustainable growth in 2026.
+• Financial Report: A review of the association’s current financial status

-• Membership Engagement: Opportunities for members to get involved, including committees, volunteer roles, and networking initiatives.
+• Membership Engagement: Opportunities for member involvement, including committees, volunteer roles, and networking initiatives

 Coming soon!